hanwenzhang123/fullstack-note/README.md

 </audio>
 ```

+#### SEO (Search engine optimization)
+- the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
+- Publish Relevant, Authoritative Content.
+Update Your Content Regularly.
+- Metadata.
+Improve Title Tags.
+Use alt tags.

 #### What is the `<meta>` tag in the head tag?
 Why do we need it?
 - `<meta>` - metadata about an HTML document, is data (information) about data.
 - `<meta>` tags always go inside the `<head>` element, and are used to specify character set, page description, keywords, author, and viewport settings.